cloudchopshop/cloudchopshop.github.io/_posts/2020-05-06-s3-multipart-browser-upload.md

 ### Create an SSL certificate to use with your app

-- Within the AWS console search for 'AWS Certificate Manager'\
+- Within the AWS console search for 'AWS Certificate Manager'<br />
-    Provision Certificates > Request a certificate\
+    Provision Certificates > Request a certificate<br />
-    domain name: {fqdn of the app and your public name} 'sizeable-file.cloudchopshop.com'\
+    domain name: {fqdn of the app and your public name} 'sizeable-file.cloudchopshop.com'<br />
-    DNS Validation > Next\
+    DNS Validation > Next<br />
     Create a CNAME record for validation: head to your registrar and add the provided CNAME